-The Centerville River - East Bay System in Barnstable Massachusetts, at the southeastern edge of Cape Cod, faces Nantucket Sound to the south, and consists of a number of subembayments of varying size and hydraulic complexity, characterized by limited rates of flushing, shallow depths and heavily developed watersheds (see Figures 2 and 3 below).
-This system constitutes an important component of the Town's natural and cultural resources.
+The Little Pond Embayment System in Falmouth, Massachusetts, at the southwestern edge of Cape Cod, faces Vineyard Sound to the south, and consists of a single embayment with varying hydraulic complexity, characterized by limited rates of flushing, shallow depths, and heavily developed watersheds (see Figure 2 on following page).
+This embayment system constitutes an important component of the Town's natural and cultural resources.
 The nature of enclosed embayments in populous regions brings two opposing elements to bear: 1) as protected marine shoreline they are popular regions for boating, recreation, and land development and 2) as enclosed bodies of water, they may not be readily flushed of the pollutants that they receive due to the proximity and density of development near and along their shores.
-In particular, the subembayments within the Centerville River - East Bay System are at risk of further eutrophication from high nutrient loads in the groundwater and runoff from their watersheds.
-Waterbody segments within this system are already listed as waters requiring TMDLs (Category 5) in the MA 2006 Integrated List of Waters, as summarized in Table 1A.
-Although not presently listed for nutrient impairment, recent data collected as part of the MEP overall effort indicates that the Centerville River and Scudder Bay are moderately impaired due to nutrients and as such need to be addressed in this TMDL.
+In particular, the Little Pond Embayment System is at risk of further eutrophication from high nutrient loads in the groundwater and runoff from its watershed.
+This embayment system is already listed as a waterbody segment requiring a TMDL (Category 5) in the MA 2004 Integrated List of Waters, as summarized in Table 1A.

 Table 1A.
-The Centerville River - East Bay System Waterbody Segments in Category 5 of the Massachusetts 2006 Integrated List
+The Little Pond Embayment System Waterbody Segment in Category 5 of the Massachusetts 2006 Integrated List